shellydeforte/deconstruct_lc/README.md

 The hypothesis is that high scoring proteins will be more likely to form puncta without stress, less likely to stain with ThT and more likely to dissolve with hexandiol.

-Here are the current to do items:
-1. Create a spreadsheet with the marcotte proteins and scores
+Here are the current to do items: x 1.
+Create a spreadsheet with the marcotte proteins and scores
-2. Get a list of metabolic proteins for the background
+2. Get a list of metabolic proteins for the background (in progress)
-3. Perform chi-square or fisher's exact (probably fisher's exact) on each level of data
-4. Re-read the aggregate paper to check for their methods
+3. Perform chi-square or fisher's exact (probably fisher's exact) on each level of data x 4.
+Re-read the aggregate paper to check for their methods